clintonwu2013/go-oauth-server/README.md

 ---Step1: client sends the following authorization request to authorization server to activate the oAuth 2.0 process

----Note: log in by using usernaem: timo123 password: 123123
+---Note: log in by using username: timo123 password: 123123

     GET